jbejjani2022/jbejjani2022.github.io/_posts/2025-06-23-mechagogue-jax.md

 A 5M epoch run with MinAtar gave an agent with average return over 10 episodes of 16.70 ± 4.71.
 Strangely, the MinAtar agent's performance had very high variance across episodes, getting 53 bricks one episode and 0 bricks in the next, in one instance.

-The run with MinAtar took about ~2.5 hours on an A100 GPU, while MaxAtar took ~45 min.
+The run with MinAtar took about ~2.5 hours on one H100 GPU, while MaxAtar took ~45 min.
 So, we at least achieved our goal of being a lot faster, thanks to JAX JIT compilation.

 Finally, here's an agent that plays a perfect policy (until the game gets too fast for it thanks to difficulty ramping...):